ayanme/Thesis---TopicModelling/README.md

 - Remove Turkish stopwords (optional).
 - Return as a list or as one string (depends the parameter).

+Note that pre-processing usually have lemmatization and stemming steps, too.
+But I skipped those steps for two reasons.
+The first reason is Turkish language being hard to process because of the complex morphology and the way morphology interacts with syntax.
+The second reason is there are no well-defined open source Turkish NLP libraries I can benefit from at the moment.

 ## LDA

 I used gensim.models.LdaModel to build the LDA model with 20 topics.
 To evaluate this model I calculated the Perplexity and Coherence Score.